 their brothers and sisters of Christ,

 • Today’s Gospel narrates the episode of the boat on the agitated sea.
-Jesus is on the mountain, the disciples in the sea and the people on the land.
-In the way of describing the facts, John tries to help the communities to discover the mystery which envelopes the person of Jesus.
+Jesus is on the mountain, the disciples in the sea, and the people on the land.
+By his way of describing the facts, John tries to help the communities discover the mystery which envelops the person of Jesus.
 He does it by recalling texts from the Old Testament which refer to the Exodus.

-• John 6, 15: Jesus on the mountain.
-In the face of the multiplication of the loaves, the people conclude that Jesus is the awaited Messiah, because according to the hope of the people of the time, the Messiah would have repeated the gesture of Moses: feeding in the people in the desert.
-For this reason, according to the official ideology, the crowds thought that Jesus was the Messiah, and, because of this, they wanted to make him King (cf. Jn 6, 14-15).
+• John 6:15: Jesus on the mountain.
+Having seen the multiplication of the loaves, the people conclude that Jesus is the awaited Messiah, because according to the hope of the people of the time, the Messiah would have repeated the gesture of Moses: feeding the people in the desert.
+For this reason, according to the official ideology, the crowds thought that Jesus was the Messiah, and, because of this, they wanted to make Him king (cf. Jn 6:14-15).
 This request of the people was a temptation for Jesus as well as for the disciples.
-In Mark’s Gospel, Jesus obliges the disciples to get into the boat and go on ahead to the other side of the lake (MK 6, 45).
-He wanted to avoid that they get contaminated with the dominating ideology.
-This is a sign that the “yeast of Herod and of the Pharisees”, was very strong (Mk 8, 15).
+In Mark’s Gospel, Jesus obliges the disciples to get into the boat and go on ahead to the other side of the lake (Mk 6:45).
+He wanted to prevent them from getting contaminated with this ideology.
+This is a sign that the “yeast of Herod and of the Pharisees” was very strong (Mk 8:15).
 Jesus faces the temptation with prayer on the mountain.

-• John 6, 16-18: The situation of the disciples.
+• John 6:16-18: The situation of the disciples.
 It was already night.
-The disciples went down near the sea; they got into the boat and directed themselves toward Capernaum, on the other side of the sea.
+The disciples went down near the sea; they got into the boat and headed toward Capernaum, on the other side of the sea.
 John says that it was already dark and that Jesus had not arrived as yet.
 On the one hand he recalls the Exodus: to cross the sea in the midst of difficulties.
-On the other, he recalls the situation of the communities in the Roman Empire: with the disciples, they were living in the dark, with a contrary wind and the sea was agitated and Jesus seemed to be absent!
+On the other, he recalls the situation of the communities in the Roman Empire: with the disciples, they were living in the dark, with a contrary wind, and the sea was agitated, and Jesus seemed to be absent!

-• John 6, 19-20.
+• John 6:19-20.
 Change of the situation.
-Jesus reaches them walking on the water of the sea of life.
+Jesus approaches them walking on the water of the sea of life.
 The disciples are afraid.
-As it happens in the account of the story of Emmaus, they did not recognize him (Lk 24, 28).
-Jesus gets close to them and says: “It is me!
+As happens in the story of Emmaus, they did not recognize Him (Lk 24:28).
+Jesus gets close to them and says, “It is I!
 Do not be afraid!”
-For those who know the story of the Old Testament, here again he recalls some very important facts: (a) He recalls the crowd, protected by God, crossed the Red Sea without fear. (b) He recalls that God, when calling Moses, he declares his name saying: “I am!” (cf. Ex 3, 15). (c) He recalls also the Book of Isaiah which presents the return from exile as a new Exodus, in which God appears repeating many times: “I am!” (cf. Is 42, 8; 43, 5.11-13; 44, 6.25; 45, 5-7).
+For those who know the story of the Old Testament, here again John recalls some very important facts: (a) He recalls the crowd, protected by God, crossing the Red Sea without fear. (b) He recalls that God, when calling Moses, declares His name, saying, “I am!”
+(Ex 3:15). (c) He recalls also the Book of Isaiah which presents the return from exile as a new Exodus, in which God repeats many times, “I am!” (cf. Is 42:8; 43:5, 11-13; 44:6, 25; 45:5-7).

-• John 6, 22.
+• John 6:22.
 They reached the desired port.
-They want to take Jesus into the boat, but it was not necessary, because the boat touched the shore to which they had directed themselves.
+They want to take Jesus into the boat, but it was not necessary, because the boat touched the shore where they were headed.
 They reached the desired port.
-The Psalm says: “He reduced the storm to calm, and all the waters subsided.
-He brought them overjoyed at the stillness, to the port where they were bound”.
-(Ps 107, 29-30).
+The psalm says, “He reduced the storm to calm, and all the waters subsided.
+He brought them overjoyed at the stillness, to the port where they were bound.”
+(Ps 107:29-30).

 4) Personal questions

 • On the mountain: Why does Jesus seek to be alone to pray after the multiplication of the loaves?
-Which is the result of his prayer?
+What is the result of His prayer?

 • Is it possible today to walk on the water of the sea of life?
 How?